 Eleanor explained a recent case: “The patient was suffering with chronic eyelid dermatitis and his usual treatment regime was not alleviating his symptoms.
 Using the Consultant Connect App provided her with a “clear treatment regime to relay to the patient.”
 Furthermore, she explained that “the option of including photographs or OCT images really helps to give a thorough presentation of your patient.”

 Eleanor has found it “particularly helpful during the current coronavirus situation where our usual referral pathways have been disrupted; enabling me to reduce unnecessary strain upon our hospital eye service.”

 Ways we can help NHS areas help optometrists and patients:

 - Providing optometrists access to rapid expert advice via Consultant Connect to help with the management of the patient – from local clinicians, or where not possible, from our National Network of out-of-area clinicians.

 - Improving direct access for patients to hospital clinicians when they need it without needing a face-to-face appointment.
 Find out about Patient Initiated Follow-Ups (PIFUs).

-Click here to download the PDF of the above diagram.
+Click here to visit our downloads page to download a PDF of the above diagram.